How to Hunt Wild Hogs—Everything You Need to Know

 Wild hogs typically dig a shallow bed in thick, nasty cover.
 Find a tunnel-like trail opening facing open woods or water sources, then get in position for a downwind ambush. ––T. Edward Nickens

-How to Make a Good Hit on a Hog
+How to Make a Good Hit on a Hog with a Bow

 While a small portion of a pig’s lungs extend slightly behind the shoulder crease, most of the vital area rests between the shoulders.
 To make a good hit on a hog, you need to keep your shots close and follow these steps: